jackd248/composer-dependency-age/README.md

 A Composer plugin that analyzes the age of your project dependencies and provides neutral categorization to help you understand your dependency landscape.
 No risk assessment - just clear, objective information about when your dependencies were last released.

+> [!warning]
+> This package is in early development stage and may change significantly in the future.
+I am working steadily to release a stable version as soon as possible.

+> [!note]
+> Understanding the age of your dependencies is crucial for maintaining a healthy codebase.
+> While newer isn't always better, knowing when your dependencies were last updated helps you make informed decisions about maintenance, security planning, and technical debt management.
+> This tool provides objective age categorization without making assumptions about what you should do - empowering you to prioritize updates based on your project's specific needs, risk tolerance and maintenance windows.

 ## ✨ Features

 - **Neutral Age Analysis** - Categorizes dependencies as Current, Medium, or Old based on release dates